-'''

-readifr Finance::Bank1
+readifr Finance::Bank

-'''

 This utility prints the IDL definition to the standard output.
+(Note that the C++ scoping operator is used in IFR scoped names.)

 If you use readify to view an IDL interface definition, you can instruct it to also display all derived interfaces.
 To do this, specify the -d option, for example: